barumau/pandunia/eng/110_lexibina.md

 For example, English word *antidemocratic* can be divided into parts thus: *anti-dem-o-crat-ic*.
 It is completely made up of bound morphemes, units that can't stand alone but that can only appear as part of another word.
+The corresponding Pandunia word,
+**antidemikratika**,
-The corresponding Pandunia word, *antidemikratiki*, is made up of stand-alone words and it could be written even as an open compound: *anti demi krati ki*.
+is made up of stand-alone words and it could be written also as an open compound:
+**anti demi krati ka**.
 The structure of this compound word in Pandunia is identical with the corresponding word in Mandarin, *fǎn mín zhǔ de* (反民主的).
 So Pandunia's word derivation system is structurally closer to the East Asian type than the European type.